flamwenco/40s-wiki-backup/boards/le_chiffre.md

 ## Overview

 A KLE of the Le Chiffre is available [here](http://www.keyboard-layout-editor.com/#/gists/e44d1c29ae57ab7efbe544ebda2f427c).
 You can optionally install an OLED in the middle, and the middle key can be replaced with a rotary encoder.
-You can also choose not to install anything in the middle, and leave it plain. a
+You can also choose not to install anything in the middle, and leave it plain.

+## Le Capybara
+An electrocapacitive (topre) version of Le chiffre exists, called Le Capybara.
+The capybara PCB natively supports 35 and 36-key layouts (splitting the 2u spacebars) and requires all of the associated Topre hardware.
+There is currently no reliable location to source a capybara PCB and plate.

 ## Availability